GStreamer/gstreamer/markdown/contribute/index.md

    - if you're on Linux, please mention your distro and distro version
    - if this is on an embedded device please provide details

-- Try to describe how the bug can be reproduced.
-If it is triggered by any specific file, try to make the file available somewhere for download and put the link into the bug report.
+- Try to describe how the issue can be reproduced.
+If it is triggered by any specific file, try to make the file available somewhere for download and put the link into the issue.
 The easier it is for us to reproduce the issue, the easier it is to fix it.

 - If you experience a crash (that is: the application shuts down unexpectedly,